 Must I list credit cards or charge accounts I do not owe money on?

 Do I need permission from my spouse to file, and will my husband/wife then be responsible for the bills?

-If the two of you were jointly liable on a debt, the non-filing spouse will continue to be responsible for that bill.
+If the two of you were jointly liable on a debt, then filing for bankruptcy individually will put shift the burden for that debt to the non-filing spouse.
 It is usually necessary for both husband and wife to file if they are jointly responsible for many of their bills.